Penrose-Rindler equation and horizon thermodynamics of stationary black holes

 The connection between geometry and temperature turns out to arise from the behavior of the real part of the spin coefficient $\rho$.
-As argued by Hayward, the black hole temperature is linked to the real part of the rate of change of $\rho$ along the ingoing null direction, more specifically to $\mathrm{Re}(\thorn' \rho)$ \cite{Hayward:1994yy} (see also \cite{Fodor:1996rf, Nielsen:2007ac, Guilabert:2024tga}).
+As argued by Hayward, the black hole temperature is linked to the real part of the rate of change of $\rho$ along the ingoing null direction, more specifically, to $\mathrm{Re}(\thorn' \rho)$ \cite{Hayward:1994yy} (see also \cite{Fodor:1996rf, Nielsen:2007ac, Guilabert:2024tga}).
 In the GHP formalism, this is encoded in the equation

-where the spin coefficient $\tau = m^\mu D' l_\mu$ encodes the extrinsic rotation relative to transverse surfaces, which is physically related to frame-dragging, and the spin coefficient $\kappa = m^\mu D l_\mu$ encodes the transverse (non-geodesic) acceleration of the null congruence generated by $\mathbf{l}$ (outgoing null geodesics), with $D$ the NP derivative along $\mathbf{l}$.
+where the spin coefficient $\tau = m^\mu D' l_\mu$ encodes the extrinsic rotation relative to transverse surfaces, which is physically related to frame dragging, and the spin coefficient $\kappa = m^\mu D l_\mu$ encodes the transverse (nongeodesic) acceleration of the null congruence generated by $\mathbf{l}$ (outgoing null geodesics), with $D$ the NP derivative along $\mathbf{l}$.

 In the case of the static and spherically symmetric black holes described by the metric \eqref{SSMetric}, Eq.~\eqref{GHP} considerably simplifies to

 since the other terms vanish.
 As a consequence, Eq.~\eqref{PEq} gives